Skip to main content

 How to Check a Bitcoin Transaction on the Blockchain

-If your Bitcoin has not arrived yet, it is usually caused by network confirmations, transaction delays, or wallet processing times.
-In most cases, the transaction is still processing and not lost.
+If your Bitcoin has not arrived yet, it is usually caused by:

 • transaction ID (TXID)